akshita1807/OS/README.md

 # What are the differences between multiprogramming, multitasking, and multiprocessing?

 # Explain the concept of a context switch.
+Context switching involves saving the context of the running process in PCB so that it can be restored later ,and then loading context or state of another process and run it.
 # What are system calls.
+System call is a special function that is used by the process to request action from the Operating system.System calls provide the interface between process and operating system so that process can communicate with operating system.

+Types of system calls-

+🌀 Process Control: handles system calls for process creation, deletion etc.
+Example- end,abort,load,wait, execute.

+🌀 File Management: file manipulation events like creating, deleting, reading files

+🌀Device management: request device,release device, logically attach or detach Device

+🌀 Information maintenance:get time,set time,get system data.

+🌀 Communication: send, receive messages, transfer information,create communication.

 # What is a deadlock in an operating system?
 A deadlock in an operating system occurs when two or more processes are blocked and waiting for each other to release resources that they hold, resulting in a situation where none of the processes can proceed.